2023 Most Popular Psychology Bachelor's Degree Schools in Virginia

 Read full report on Psychology at University of Virginia - Main Campus

 James Madison University did quite well in this year’s ranking of the most popular places for psychology students to get a bachelor’s degree.
 It came in at #7 on the list.
-Located in the small city of Harrisonburg, JMU is a public school with a very large student population.
+Located in the city of Harrisonburg, JMU is a public school with a fairly large student population.

 About 83% of the students majoring in psychology at the school are women while 18% are male.

-With a ranking of #8, William & Mary did quite well on this year’s most popular schools for psychology students working on their bachelor’s degree.
-William & Mary is a medium-sized public school located in the small suburb of Williamsburg.
+William & Mary landed the #8 spot in the 2023 rankings for the most popular bachelor’s degree psychology programs.
+William & Mary is a moderately-sized public school located in the small suburb of Williamsburg.

 Women make up 79% of the psychology majors at the school.

-Christopher Newport University landed the #9 spot in the 2023 rankings for the most popular bachelor’s degree psychology programs.
+Christopher Newport University ranked #9 on this year’s Most Popular Psychology Bachelor’s Degree Schools in Virginia list.
 CNU is a small public school located in the medium-sized city of Newport News.

 Of the 163 students majoring in psychology at CNU, 13% are male and 87% are female.

-Radford University did quite well in this year’s ranking of the most popular places for psychology students to get a bachelor’s degree.
-It came in at #10 on the list.
-Located in the suburb of Radford, Radford is a public school with a medium-sized student population.
+With a ranking of #10, Radford University did quite well on this year’s most popular schools for psychology students working on their bachelor’s degree.
+Located in the small suburb of Radford, Radford is a public school with a medium-sized student population.

 Of the 142 students majoring in psychology at Radford, 25% are male and 75% are female.